-The Miocevich family want to promote research into retinal degenerations.
-To achieve this goal they are sponsoring a new Fellowship at the Lions Eye Institute, created to investigate causes, diagnosis and treatment of degenerative diseases of the retina.
+The Miocevich family wants to promote research into retinal degenerations.
+To achieve this goal they are sponsoring a new Fellowship at the Lions Eye Institute, created to investigate causes, new diagnostic tools and novel treatment of degenerative diseases of the retina.

-The Miocevich Retina Fellow will work with the Director of Clinical Research at the Lions Eye Institute in Perth, Western Australia commencing in 2017.
+The Miocevich Retina Fellow will work with Dr Fred Chen at the Lions Eye Institute in Perth, Western Australia.

-For a full position description email Lisa Karabin (HR Officer) at the Lions Eye Institute on email@example.com.
-For further information on the position please contact Dr Fred Chen on Fred.Chen@nulllei.org.au.
-Applicants are requested to submit an application letter, CV and the contact details of three professional referees to email@example.com by 30th of April for appointment in the following year.
+For a full position description email the HR team on email@example.com.
+For further information on the position please contact Dr Fred Chen on firstname.lastname@example.org.
+Positions commence in January of each year for a one year duration.
+Successful applicants will be notified by end of May of the year prior to commencement of the position.
+Applicants are requested to submit an application letter addressing the essential and desirable selection criteria in the job description, and include an updated CV and the contact details of three professional referees to email@example.com by 30th of April for appointment in the following year.